 42% Reduction in other air emissions from 2010 to 20205

 $700M invested in energy efficiency improvements since 20105

 Research from The Nature Conservancy published in 2017 indicates that forests offer the single largest "natural climate solution".

 In 2018, International Paper and The Nature Conservancy partnered to advance "natural climate solutions" — the conservation, restoration and improved forest management techniques that increase carbon storage and avoid greenhouse gas emissions in forest landscapes.7 One natural climate solution is Reduced-Impact Logging for Carbon (RIL-C), a set of practices pioneered by The Nature Conservancy that balance the economic needs of forest-based communities and businesses with environmental goals, especially climate mitigation.

 Understanding the carbon footprint of our products starts with our suppliers, whose commitment to responsible forest stewardship increases the carbon sequestration potential of the forest.
 Air emissions and energy usage during manufacturing plays a key role in improving our products' impact on the climate.
-And finally, the recovery and recycling of our paper-based products completes the cycle, diverting carbon from landfills.
-We hope you will join us in reducing the footprint of paper-based products by recycling them.
+And finally, the recovery and recycling of our fiber-based products completes the cycle, diverting carbon from landfills.
+We hope you will join us in reducing the footprint of fiber-based products by recycling them.